drupalcommerce/commerce-docs/v2/product/products.md

 ### Adding a Product Field

+Product types, for example, our tshirt product type, can be found at `admin/commerce/config/product-types` (under the configuration menu option) and clicking on the arrow next to the Edit button will reveal all the management tasks for product variation types.
+Click on the `Manage Fields` option.

+Once on the manage fields screen for our product type, you can add as many types of fields as you like by clicking the `+ Add Field` button.

 ## Variation Fields

 Products variations can have attributes and other kinds of fields.
 Going back to our t-shirt analogy from above, if our